VS board approves purchasing iPads for all students

 Currently there are iPads in the kindergarten and first grade classrooms in the district, but the devices are not at the 1:1 ratio.

-A motion was made and approved for the purchase of the machines to be made.
+A motion was made and approved for the purchase of the devices to be made.

-Koeppen asked what the timeline was for the machines to arrive.
+Koeppen asked what the timeline was for the devices to arrive.
 “Mr. Farmer is being told that it could be four to six weeks for them to arrive,” Koeppen said.

 “With the holidays approaching that time frame may not be so bad,” Sue Gates, board member, stated.